-Come this November’s election get out and vote be it for Clinton or Trump because what really makes America great is the passing of executive power peacefully from one President to another based on the results of a democratic election.
+Come this November election, get out and vote, be it for Clinton or Trump, because what makes America great is the passing of executive power peacefully from one President to another based on the results of a democratic election.

-With that said let us understand that this election more than any other is for the soul of America.
-Clinton may have her warts but really almost everyone who gets to this level does.
-But with Trump we have a candidate who has for all intents and purposes ran a campaign based on divisiveness, bigotry, racism and misogyny.
+With that said, let us understand that this election, more than any other, is for the soul of America.
+Clinton may have her warts, but almost everyone who gets to this level does.
+But with Trump, we have a candidate who has run a campaign based on divisiveness, bigotry, racism, and misogyny for all intents and purposes.
 He has advocated violence against those that oppose him and mocked the physical disabilities of others.
 The NYT ran an editorial today asking is he racist.
-His supporters will denounce it as the liberal media looking to take him down but the fact is when there is a 40 year trail of smoke there is likely some fire there as well.
+His supporters will denounce it as the liberal media looking to take him down, but the fact is when there is a 40-year trail of smoke, there is likely some fire there as well.

-America is unique in that above all other countries its identity is based on the contributions and cultures of the many not the one.
+America is unique in that, above all other countries, its identity is based on the many’s contributions and cultures, not the one.
 America is a true melting pot.
-But with that comes the inherent problem of certain individuals always willing to pit one group against another to maintain their so-called position in society or to advance that position and it has happened to many groups.
-The Irish American people faced prejudice, racism and discrimination after their immigration to the United States because they were poor, uneducated, less skilled, considered disruptive and were Catholics in a land of Protestant dominance.
+But with that comes the inherent problem of certain individuals always willing to pit one group against another to maintain their so-called position in society or advance that position.
+It has happened to many groups.
+The Irish American people faced prejudice, racism, and discrimination after immigrating to the United States because they were poor, uneducated, less skilled, considered disruptive, and were Catholics in a land of Protestant dominance.
 The largest mass lynching in U.S. history took place in New Orleans in 1891 — and it wasn’t African-Americans who were lynched, as many of us might assume.
 It was Italian-Americans.
 The reaction of our country’s leaders to the lynchings?
-Teddy Roosevelt, not yet president, famously said they were “a rather good thing.”
+Teddy Roosevelt, not yet President, famously said they were “a rather good thing.”
 The response in The New York Times was worse.
-A March 16, 1891, editorial referred to the victims of the lynchings as “… sneaking and cowardly Sicilians, the descendants of bandits and assassins.”
+March 16, 1891, editorial referred to the victims of the lynchings as “… sneaking and cowardly Sicilians, the descendants of bandits and assassins.”
 And John Parker, who helped organize the lynch mob, later went on to be governor of Louisiana.
 In 1911, he said of Italians that they were “just a little worse than the Negro, being if anything filthier in [their] habits, lawless, and treacherous.”
-I could write pages on the systematic discrimination of the African American in this country but it is well documented.
-From slavery to Jim Crow to on going racism the African American experience in America is one of perseverance and survival.
+I could write pages on the African American’s systematic discrimination in this country, but it is well documented.
+From slavery to Jim Crow to ongoing racism, America’s African American experience is one of perseverance and survival.

-Now I am not naive enough to not acknowledge that In today’s world there is evil, groups of people who would kill others for a variety of reasons.
-But I do believe that it is for this precise reason that we need to come together as a people not pull apart.
+Now I am not naive enough to not acknowledge that there are evil groups of people who would kill others for a variety of reasons in today’s world.
+But I do believe that it is for this precise reason that we need to come together as a people, not pull apart.
 We are in a better position to combat evil together than apart.
 We can not look to those who only know how to prey on our fears for leadership.
 We can not look to those who spew hate to combat hate.
-We can not look to those who pine for a time when this country was full of division but rather we must continue to move forward toward a country of unity.
+We can not look to those who pine for a time when this country was full of division, but instead, we must continue to move forward toward a country of unity.

 I have grown tired of the endless back and forth.
 I have grown tired of having to defend my right to shine a spotlight on the killing of Men of Color without also having to prove I’m not anti-police.
-I have grown tired of certain segments of society telling me to stay quiet, to not protest, to not interrupt their day to day activities, to simply turn the other cheek and move forward.
-Yet here I am again today watching the news and there it is predictable as can be, individuals like Sean Hannity and Rudy Giuliani using the tragic events of Dallas to denounce Black Lives Matter.
-Here I am again today going through my social media feed and seeing an increase in the number individuals posting the hashtag All Lives Matter and while it is true all lives matter we need to be honest and real about why the hashtag All Lives Matter became a counter response to Black Lives Matter.
+I have grown tired of specific segments of society telling me to stay quiet, not protest, not interrupt their day-to-day activities, turn the other cheek, and move forward.
+Yet here I am again today watching the news, and there it is predictable as can be, individuals like Sean Hannity and Rudy Giuliani using the tragic events of Dallas to denounce Black Lives Matter.
+I am again going through my social media feed and seeing an increase in the number of individuals posting the hashtag All Lives Matter.
+While all lives matter, we need to be honest and real about why the hashtag All Lives Matter became a counter-response to Black Lives Matter.